Quinn Meinerz: College career

 Meinerz played in two games as a freshman before becoming a starter as a sophomore, when he was named first team All-Wisconsin Intercollegiate Athletic Conference (WIAC).
 Meinerz was named first team All-WIAC and a first team Division III All-American by the Associated Press.
 The 2020 NCAA Division III football season was canceled due to COVID-19 pandemic and he spent the year training at his family's hunting and fishing camp in Ontario.
 Meinerz played in the 2021 Senior Bowl.

 Professional career

-Meinerz was selected 98th overall in the third round of the 2021 NFL Draft by the Denver Broncos.
-He was the highest drafted football player in school history and the first since 2007.
-In Meinerz rookie season on the Broncos, he played in 15 of the 17 regular season games and started every game after Week 9, totaling 9 starts on the season.
+Meinerz was selected 98th overall in the third round of the 2021 NFL draft by the Denver Broncos.
+He was the highest drafted football player in Wisconsin–Whitewater history and the first since 2007.
+In Meinerz's rookie season on the Broncos, he played in 15 of the 17 regular season games and started every game after Week 9, totaling 9 starts on the season.

+On July 17, 2024, Meinerz signed a four-year, $80 million extension, keeping him under contract through the 2028 season.

+Meinerz was named a first-team All-Pro at right guard for the 2024 season.
+He was later invited to the Pro Bowl as the first alternate but declined to participate, stating that he didn't want to attend as a replacement.